-If not deemed adequate, organisations will have to provide additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of the personal data.
-They should ensure that data subjects' rights will be respected and that the data subject has access to redress if they are not, and that the GDPR principles will be adhered to whilst the personal data is... in order to The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another.... personal data to and from the EU and A series of actions or steps taken in order to achieve a particular end.... the personal data of EU residents.
-This will be costly, so may impact UK organisations’ ability to be competitive within the market when up against their European counterparts that do not have the same expenditures.
+On the 28th of June 2021, the Information Commissioner’s Office (The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc.) confirmed that the UK has been granted adequacy by the European Commission.
+This was a welcome relief because, if not deemed adequate, organisations would of had to provide additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of the personal data.
+They should ensure that data subjects' rights will be respected and that the data subject has access to redress if they are not, and that the GDPR principles will be adhered to whilst the personal data is... in order to The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another. personal data to and from the EU and A series of actions or steps taken in order to achieve a particular end. the personal data of EU residents.
+This would have been costly, so could have impacted UK organisations’ ability to be competitive within the market when up against their European counterparts that do not have the same expenditures.

-Although the UK has transposed the GDPR into its domestic law (the ‘UK GDPR’ entered into force on the 1st of January 2021), this does not guarantee adequacy.
-A potential stumbling block comes in the form of national security legislation, such as the Investigatory Powers Act 2016.
+Although the UK has transposed the GDPR into its domestic law (the ‘UK GDPR’ entered into force on the 1st of January 2021), this did not guarantee adequacy.
+A potential stumbling block came in the form of national security legislation, such as the Investigatory Powers Act 2016.

-Since the UK has now formally left the EU, organisations that were previously exempt from complying with Article 27 because they had an establishment in the UK will now have to appoint an EU Representative.
+Since the UK formally left the EU, organisations that were previously exempt from complying with Article 27 because they had an establishment in the UK have had to appoint an EU Representative.
 This means that if your organisation has a presence in the UK but not in the EU, and regularly processes the personal data of EU citizens, you will now be in breach of your GDPR obligations if you have not appointed an EU Rep.

-There is no guarantee that after this bridging period the UK will be deemed adequate and personal data will be allowed to flow freely; nor is there any certainty that the European Commission will have come to a decision on this point by June 2021.
-Currently, the fastest adequacy assessment took 18 months for Argentina, but some have taken up to five years.
+Whilst there was no guarantee that after the bridging period the UK would be deemed adequate and personal data allowed to flow freely; nor that the European Commission would have even come to a decision on this point by June 2021, fortunately with just two days to spare, Adequacy was granted.